-Table F-11 Fields Object (Collection) Methods

-Count Function Count() As Integer Returns the numb Returns the number of Fields in the collection.
-Item Function Item (Index As Integer) As Field Returns the Field a Returns the Field at Index in the collection.
+Table F-12 Fields Object (Collection) Methods Count Function Count() As Integer Returns the number of Fields in the collection.
+Item Function Item (Index As Integer) As Field Returns the Field at Index in the collection.
 ItemByName Function ItemByName (Name As String) As Field Returns the Field in the collection named Name.
 ItemByTag Function ItemByTag (TagToFind As String) As Field Get specified field by tag.